ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 Earth image illustrating AMSR-E sea ice courtesy of the NASA Scientific Visualization Studio)")

 ## To do
-* Read in and plot november ice concentration maps from NSIDC.
+* Add the November ice concentration maps from NSIDC.
-* Provide more thickness files and example analyses
+* Provide a notebook showing how to read in and analyze the thickness analysis.

 ## Setup